ojplg/sevenex/README.md

  * Clean up excess randomize buttons
  * Clear activity pane on workout reload
  * Make default work without server try/catch?

+# And

+I do not get Javascript.
+I wonder if the people who say they like Javascript have tried any other languages besides it and PHP?

+# Hacking

+If you just want to work on the client-side (which is the main thing), you can just clone the project and open the index.html file in your browser.

+Running the server is a bit of a pain.
+You need to set up a web-server to serve the html, css, and js, since otherwise CORs problems will stop the page loading things from the web server.
+My suggestion:
+Don't bother.